***Book Coaching Services Coming Soon!***

 How can I get your editorial services for less?

 In general, the better shape your manuscript is in when you hand it over to your editor, the lower the cost.
-Performing self-edits, using AI editing software, and working with beta readers before you hire an editor can each get you one step closer to perfecting your book, lessening the workload for your editor and lowering your final cost.
+Performing self-edits, using AI editing software (cautiously), and working with beta readers before you hire an editor can each get you one step closer to perfecting your book, lessening the workload for your editor and lowering your final cost.

 Here at Red Quill Editorial, I’m also happy to offer Discounts & Specials and a Payment Plan option so my clients don’t have to settle for less than they deserve.
 Each of my clients also receive Value Adds when we wrap our project!